 Mainstream products are available in more places because these companies have more resources at their disposal.

-A good example of a mainstream brand is the RazoRock.
+An excellent example of a mainstream brand is RazoRock.

 What are the best shaving soaps?